taskcluster/taskcluster-lib-pulse/README.md

 In some cases, it is necessary to modify the bindings for a queue while it is still consuming.
 Use `queue.withChannel` (above) for this purpose.
-In this case, it is simplest to provide an empty `bindings: []` to the PulseQueue constructor and manage bindings entirely via `withChannel`.
+In this case, it is simplest to provide an empty `bindings: []` to the PulseConsumer constructor and manage bindings entirely via `withChannel`.
 Note that with this arrangement, routing key reference is not supported.